Voley/Algorithmic-Problems/Strings/README.md

 # Strings

-This folder contains problems about strings.
+This folder contains string problems.

 * [Is Unique](IsUnique)